fabelx/storage-layout-optimizer/README.md

 - [x] add new samples ([fixtures](tests/fixtures)) for tests
 - [ ] add diagnostic or metric information related to optimization
 - [ ] add CLI
+- [ ] add benchmarks (to cover optimize functionality, for local usage, not included to package)
+- [ ] generate 3 fixtures (large nested structures & huge number of variables & cross nested structures)

 ___